containernetworking/cni/README.md

 # Community Sync Meeting

-The CNI community is aiming to hold a community sync meeting for users and developers every 1-2 months.
-The next (and first) meeting will help on a Google Hangout and link is in the [agenda](https://docs.google.com/document/d/10ECyT2mBGewsJUcmYmS8QNo1AcNgy2ZIe2xS7lShYhE/edit?usp=sharing) (Please add to it).
-It will be held on *March 15th* at *3:00pm UTC* [Add to Calendar](http://bit.ly/2nfWIJd).
+There is a community sync meeting for users and developers every 1-2 months.
+The next meeting will help on a Google Hangout and the link is in the [agenda](https://docs.google.com/document/d/10ECyT2mBGewsJUcmYmS8QNo1AcNgy2ZIe2xS7lShYhE/edit?usp=sharing) (Notes from previous meeting are also in this doc).
+The next meeting will be held on *April 12th* at *3:00pm UTC* [Add to Calendar](https://www.worldtimebuddy.com/?qm=1&lid=100,5,2643743,5391959&h=100&date=2017-4-12&sln=15-16).

 ---